vargatn/synthetic/tutorial/README.md

 * status:  Must be validated again, should seek people who can do it
 * data is hosted on NERSC

 Then the rest can be ran on your local machine / server as well.
-In case you have the DC2 data on hand locally, then overview notebook A0 to understand how to prepare for the rest of the examples.
+In case you want to process the DC2 data locally, then overview notebook A0 to understand how to prepare for the rest of the examples.
+Otherwise you can go ahead with the pre-packaged data products for each tutorial

 :green_circle: **A1** [Train cluster model](A1_train_cluster_model.ipynb)
 * Load and collate galaxy catalogs